 As a disclosing entity, the Fund is subject to regular reporting and disclosure obligations.
 Copies of documents lodged with ASIC in relation to the Fund may be obtained from, or inspected at, an ASIC office.
-Investors have a right to obtain a copy of the following documents:
+Investors have a right to obtain a copy of the following documents, that are available on the Fund website: